vtrpldn/digital-garden/src/posts/how-to-create-an-extremely-reusable-icon-component-with-react-svg.md

 title: How To Create an Extremely Reusable Icon Component With React-SVG
 date: 2020-07-13
 tags:
+  - react
+  - javascript
-  - css
+  - webdev
-  - codenewbie
+  - tutorial
 layout: layouts/post.njk
 ---

-_This article was originally published in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/how-to-create-an-extremelly-reusable-icon-component-with-react-svg-1a7) in the DEV Community._

+---

 SVG can be super-duper fast _and_ accessible [you know that](https://css-tricks.com/accessible-svgs/).